The impact of Brexit on poverty in the UK

 Cambridge Econometrics was commissioned by the Joseph Rowntree Foundation to explore the impact of Brexit on poverty in the UK, focusing specifically at the poorest 1/5th of households.

-The analysis models a range of post-Brexit trading agreements, providing detailed results on the potential impacts on the cost of living, wages and employment looking ahead to 2030.
+The resulting analysis found in The Impact of Brexit on Poverty in the UK models a range of post-Brexit trading agreements, providing detailed results on the potential impacts on the cost of living, wages and employment looking ahead to 2030.

 This ranged from staying in the single market (a ‘Norway’ scenario) to ‘no deal’, taking into account tariffs and non-tariff barriers to trade, immigration and investment.